Page medically reviewed by Dr Ian Nnatu (MB BS, PG DIP (CBT), MSc, FRCPsych, MRCPsych) Consultant Adult Psychiatrist at Priory Hospital North London

 3. Give yourself enough time for sleep

-The average adult needs eight or nine hours of sleep per night.
+The average adult needs 8 or 9 hours of sleep per night.
 It’s important that you give yourself the chance to get this amount of sleep.

-Where possible, try to go to bed at least eight hours before you need to get up.
-If you go to bed too late, you may find that you are constantly checking the clock throughout the night and worrying about getting enough sleep.
+Where possible, try to go to bed at least 8 hours before you need to get up.
+If you go to bed too late, you may find that you're constantly checking the clock throughout the night and worrying about getting enough sleep.
 These negative thought processes can add to your anxiety, making it even more likely that you’ll struggle with insomnia.

 4. Be organised and prepare for the next day